How do I make an appointment?

 What is Psychological Testing?

 Psychological testing refers to the battery of tests administered to evaluate the intellectual, learning, emotional and/or behavioral functioning of you or your child.
 Adults are typically self-referred for an assessment or referred by their physician or other healthcare providers.
-At times, a court or attorney will request an assessment.
 Children are typically referred for an assessment by their parents, pediatrician, or school for evaluation of:

 • Attention Deficit Disorder (with or without Hyperactivity)